 Shudder’s January 2022 lineup of terrifying cinema includes new Shudder original and exclusive films like Gabriel Carrer and Reese Eveneshen’s For the Sake of Vicious, Kier-La Janisse’s Woodlands Dark and Days Bewitched: A History of Folk Horror, Edoardo Vitaletti’s The Last Thing Mary Saw, and Thomas Hamilton’s Boris Karloff: The Man Behind the Monster.

-Paired with the streaming premiere of Woodlands Dark and Days Bewitched, the definitive documentary on folk horror, Shudder is proud to present a collection of essential films in the genre, including new additions Alison’s Birthday, Edge of the Knife, and Eyes of Fire on 10th January, along with Blood on Satan’s Claw, Witchfinder General, Messiah of Evil, and Noroi: The Curse, already available as part of Shudder’s library.
+Paired with the streaming premiere of Woodlands Dark and Days Bewitched, the definitive documentary on folk horror, Shudder is proud to present a collection of essential films in the genre, including new additions Alison’s Birthday, Edge of the Knife, and Eyes of Fire on 10th January, along with Blood on Satan’s Claw, Witchfinder General, Messiah of Evil, and Noroi: The Curse, already available now on shudder.com

 Streaming now on Shudder: